cnt-dev/cnt.rulebase/docs/installation.rst

 Stable release
 --------------

-To install cnt_sentseg, run this command in your terminal:
+To install cnt_ruleseg, run this command in your terminal:

 .. code-block:: console

-    $ pip install cnt_sentseg
+    $ pip install cnt_ruleseg

-This is the preferred method to install cnt_sentseg, as it will always install the most recent stable release.
+This is the preferred method to install cnt_ruleseg, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.